nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 * `Command`
   * Defines how a command is to be executed.
 * `ClassList`
-  * Contains a list of `ClassObject` objects currently being managed by the app.
+  * Contains a list of `TeachingClass` objects currently being managed by the app.
 * `Util`
   * Contains useful methods (e.g. Check if a string is integer/double, convert string to integer/double).
 * `Storage`